Multiple dispersive bounds. I) The z-expansion: Abstract

 \section{Abstract}

-We propose the implementation of two novel ingredients in the standard $z$-expansion of hadronic form factors, commonly referred to as the Boyd-Grinstein-Lebed (BGL) approach\,\cite{Boyd:1994tt, Boyd:1995cf, Boyd:1995sq, Boyd:1997kz}.
-The first new ingredient is the explicit addition of a {\em unitarity filter} applied to a given known set of input data for the hadronic form factors.
+We propose the implementation of two ingredients in the phenomenological applications of the unitary approach based on the $z$-expansion of hadronic form factors, commonly referred to as the Boyd-Grinstein-Lebed (BGL) $z$-expansion\,\cite{Boyd:1994tt, Boyd:1995cf, Boyd:1995sq, Boyd:1997kz}.
+The first ingredient is the explicit addition of a {\em unitarity filter} applied to a given set of input data for the hadronic form factors.
 This further constraint is not usually taken into account in the phenomenological applications of the BGL $z$-expansion.
-We show that it brings to a formulation of the BGL approach fully equivalent to the Dispersion Matrix (DM) method\,\cite{DiCarlo:2021dzg}, which describes hadronic form factors in a completely model-independent and non-perturbative way.
-The second key ingredient is represented by the introduction of suitable kernel functions in the evaluation of unitarity bounds, leading to the application of {\em multiple dispersive bounds} to hadronic form factors, whenever data and/or (non-)perturbative techniques allow to do so.
+We show that it follows from the equivalence between the BGL approach and the Dispersion Matrix (DM) method\,\cite{DiCarlo:2021dzg}, which also describes hadronic form factors in a completely model-independent and non-perturbative way.
+The second ingredient is represented by the introduction of suitable kernel functions in the evaluation of unitarity bounds, leading to the application of {\em multiple dispersive bounds} to hadronic form factors, whenever data and/or (non-)perturbative techniques allow to do so.
 This idea may be useful for the investigation of many physical processes, from the analysis of the electromagnetic form factors of mesons and baryons to the study of weak semileptonic decays of hadrons.
 An explicit numerical application will be presented in the companion paper\,\cite{Simula:2025fft}, where the effects of sub-threshold branch-cuts are analyzed.